team5735/SoftwareTrainingDocs/lessons/unsorted/intro_to_git.md

 their commit says "master," whereas the commit that says "origin/master" is the latest commit in the origin repository.

-The reason 1299080 is "based on" (has as a parent) f267526, instead of 511f8da, is because at the time person B made that commit, their local repository had never heard of 511f8da, because even though the "master repository" may have heard of it, due to it having been pushed, they hadn't pulled it yet.
+The reason 1299080 is "based on" (has a parent of) f267526, instead of 511f8da, is because at the time person B made that commit, their local repository had never heard of 511f8da, because even though the "master repository" may have heard of it, due to it having been pushed, they hadn't pulled it yet.
 Which is fine.
 But now person B has to deal with this (not person A), and they do that by merging it in.

 The command to do that is `git merge origin/master`, but be careful.
 Sometimes, certain git hosts (*cough cough* GitHub, but only sometimes *cough cough*) will